montimaj/az-hydro/azhydro/README.md

 auto-detect phantom-icap gate, and the restored cropland-proximity gate at year ≥ 1986), the model now captures the full statewide pumping volume directly without requiring an external federal-delivery offset.
-2017 model total = **6.84 MAF** vs ADWR's **7.0 MAF** — a gap of
+2017 model total = **6.81 MAF** vs ADWR's **7.0 MAF** — a gap of
-**−0.16 MAF (−2.3 %)**, well inside the model's σ_total interval
+**−0.19 MAF (−2.7 %)**, well inside the model's σ_total interval
-(95 % CI ≈ 6.05–7.65 MAF).
+(95 % CI ≈ 4.60–9.01 MAF).

-The Total_SW component (3.68 MAF in 2017) now folds in CAP, SRP, and Yuma-area federal canal deliveries via the density-ratio partition augmented by the per-basin GW caps:
+The Total_SW component (3.75 MAF in 2017) now folds in CAP, SRP, and Yuma-area federal canal deliveries via the density-ratio partition augmented by the per-basin GW caps:

-- **Parker** (CRIT senior Priority-1 ~720 kAF/yr) is capped at
-  GW share ≤ 15 %, routing the Colorado mainstem deliveries to SW.
-- **Yuma** (Yuma Project + Cocopah/Quechan tribal deliveries) is
-  capped at GW share ≤ 10 %, routing Yuma-area federal deliveries to SW.
+- **All six CO-direct basins** (Parker, Yuma, Lake Mohave, Lake Havasu, Detrital Valley, Meadview) are capped at GW share ≤ 10 % (`MAX_GW_SHARE_CO_DIRECT = 0.10`), routing CRIT Priority-1, Yuma Project and Bullhead City mainstem deliveries to SW.
-- **Lake Mohave** (Bullhead City direct mainstem M&I) is capped at GW share ≤ 10 %.
+- **Lower Gila** is capped at GW share ≤ 25 %
-- **Lake Havasu / Detrital Valley / Meadview** retain the default CO-direct cap of 0.40.
+  (`BASIN_GW_CAP`), outside the CO-direct set.

-These caps were calibrated to match the ~85-95 % SW physical share at mainstem-direct basins, where federal/tribal canal deliveries bypass the ADWR Well Registry entirely.
+The uniform 0.10 cap replaced the earlier per-basin scheme (Parker 0.15 / 0.40 default) in commit `785bc84`; see the GW-share cap section above.
+It matches the ~85-95 % SW physical share at mainstem-direct basins, where federal/tribal canal deliveries bypass the ADWR Well Registry entirely.
 Simultaneously, the basin-level dual-gate canal infrastructure gate (`canal coverage < 1 % of basin pixels OR mean canal_weighted_streamflow ≤ 0 → collapse SW into GW`) zeroes phantom SW at GW-only basins like Willcox / Douglas / Joseph City / Lower Gila that were previously